edarioq/neighborhood-map/README.md

 You can visit the live site by going to <a href="https://edarioq.github.io/neighborhood-map/app/" target="_blank">https://edarioq.github.io/neighborhood-map/app/</a>

 ## Features
-This project showcases some popular areas in Medellin, Colombia.
-From a technical perpsective, some things to note are:
+This project showcases some popular Coworking office spaces in Medellin, Colombia around the area known as Parque Lleras in El Poblado.
+Some things to note (from a technical perpsective) are:

 1. Built using [Knockout.js ] (http://knockoutjs.com/)
 2. Integrated with third-party data from Foursquareto using an asynchronous request (displaying the name, address, and description)